 - Turn down the T-handle till it stops.
 As you pierce the supply pipe, water will spray out.
 Just keep turning until the water stops, and you can’t turn the handle anymore.
 The valve will then be in the closed position.

 - Attach your supply line to the valve.
 Careful not to overtighten.

 - Turn the T-handle back out to open the valve.
 You should hear water going through the line.

 - Check for leaks around the valve and the supply line.
-Be sure the fittings are tight and that there are no kinks in the line.
+Be sure the fittings are tight, and there are no kinks in the line.

-- Let the water run through the water dispenser for about 3 glasses worth and run through at least one tray of ice just to clean out any debris in the line.
+- Let the water run through the dispenser for about three glasses and run through at least one tray of ice to clean out any debris in the line.